jundalisay/superblist/content/en/research/indian/gospel/chapter-04d.md

 M. (to the Master): "What should one do if one's wife says: 'You are neglecting me.
 I shall commit suicide?' "

+{{< l a="Ramakrishna" >}}
-MASTER (in a serious tone): "Give up such a wife if she proves an obstacle in the way of spiritual life.
+(in a serious tone): "Give up such a wife if she proves an obstacle in the way of spiritual life.
 Let her commit suicide or anything else she likes.
 The wife that hampers her husband's spiritual life is an ungodly wife."
+{{< /l >}}

 Immersed in deep thought, M. stood leaning against the wall.

 Narendra and the other devotees remained silent a few minutes.
 The Master exchanged several words with them; then, suddenly going to M., he whispered in his ear: "But if a man has sincere love for God, then all come under his control - the king, wicked persons, and his wife.

-139Sincere love of God on the husband's part may eventually help the wife to lead a spiritual life.
+Sincere love of God on the husband's part may eventually help the wife to lead a spiritual life.
 If the husband is good, then through the grace of God the wife may also follow his example."

 This had a most soothing effect on M.'s worried mind.
 thinking: "Let her commit suicide.
 What can I do?"
 All the while he had been
 M. (to the Master): "This world is a terrible place."

+{{< l a="Ramakrishna" >}}
-MASTER (to the devotees): "That is the reason Chaitanya said to his companion Nityananda, 'Listen, brother, there is no hope of salvation for the worldly-minded.' "
+(to the devotees): "That is the reason Chaitanya said to his companion Nityananda, 'Listen, brother, there is no hope of salvation for the worldly-minded.' "
+{{< /l >}}

 On another occasion the Master had said to M. privately: "Yes, there is no hope for a worldly man if he is not sincerely devoted to God.
 But he has nothing to fear if he remains in the world after realizing God.
 Nor need a man have any fear whatever of the world if he attains sincere devotion by practising spiritual discipline now and then in solitude.
 Chaitanya had several householders among his devotees, but they were householders in name only, for they lived unattached to the world."